kryptoklob/hpmor-series-and-covers/Readme.md

 ## Thanks

 Thanks to [J. K. Rowling](https://en.wikipedia.org/wiki/J._K._Rowling) for creating the entire [Harry Potter](https://en.wikipedia.org/wiki/Harry_Potter) universe, characters, etc. Thanks to [Eliezer Yudkowsky](https://en.wikipedia.org/wiki/Eliezer_Yudkowsky) for writing [Harry Potter and the Methods of Rationality](https://en.wikipedia.org/wiki/Harry_Potter_and_the_Methods_of_Rationality).
 And thanks to everyone else who has done interesting things with Harry Potter and the Methods of Rationality for the inspiration!
-Thank you Ianstormtaylor, for doing all the heavy lifting on this project.